mahrr/raven/specs/lexical_spec.md

 identifier ::= (alpha | '_') (digit | alpha | '_')* ;
 ```

-raven has the traditional naming rules.
-Identifiers start
-with letter or underscore and then may extends to letters,
-digits and underscores.
+Raven has the traditional naming rules.
+Identifiers start with letter or underscore and then may extends to letters, digits and underscores.

 <br>